 As a definition, “Tangible assets are, literally speaking, assets which have a physical existence (i.e. it can be touched and seen).
 It includes property plant and machinery (PPE).
 This is further modified to include all assets where revenue generation is certain,” according to The Corporate Finance Institute (CFI).

-Unlike investing in stocks, an investment in real estate is tangible.
+Unlike investing in stocks, an investment in rental properties is tangible.
 Why does this matter?
 Being backed by an actual tangible property helps reduce the principal-agent conflict or the extent to which the interest of the investor is dependent on the integrity and competence of managers and debtors.
 The Corporate Finance Institute goes on to explain that “even real estate investment trusts (REITs), which are listed real estate securities, often have regulations that mandate a minimum percentage of profits be paid out as dividends.”

 Tangible asset classes usually have little positive correlation with the stock and bond markets.
 This means that an investment in tangible assets (real estate investment properties) could reduce your exposure to overall market risk in a way that most intangible assets cannot, making your real estate investment less risky.

-Tip #3 – Realize the Potential for Stable Income Return
+Tip #3 – Realize the Potential for Stable Income Return From Rental Properties

 Real estate investing is a distinct asset class that is simple to understand and has the ability to truly enhance the risk and return profile of an investor’s portfolio.
 “On its own, real estate offers competitive risk-adjusted returns, with less principal-agent conflict and attractive income streams.
 It can also enhance a portfolio by lowering volatility through diversification.”
 (CFI)